dharmik529/AlgoLab/Lab4/README.md

 3. In the worst case, describe the runtime to change the priority of an element.

 Show an example for each.

+**Runtime complexities are:**
+1. Insert: In the worst case, for insertion, you may need to traverse the entire linked list to find the correct position for the new element.
+This results in a time complexity of O(N), where N is the number of elements in the priority queue.
+2. Delete: Deletion involves updating the head of the linked list.
+This operation has a time complexity of O(1) in the worst case.
+3. Change: Changing the priority involves searching for the element in the linked list and rearranging it if its priority has increased.
+In the worst case, this operation is O(N) because you may need to traverse the entire list to find the item.

+These time complexities reflect the worst-case scenario and assume no additional data structures or optimizations.
+Linked list implementations are less efficient than heap-based implementations for large priority queues, but they are straightforward to implement and suitable for small-sized priority queues or when dynamic resizing is not a concern.

 ### Exercise 3
 Write down the algorithm and implement a priority queue (both min and max) using a heap tree-based data structure (both min and max).
 Determine the runtime for each of the following: